 Calcium channel blockers.
 These medications — including amlodipine (Norvasc), diltiazem (Cardizem, Tiazac, others) and others — help relax the muscles of your blood vessels.
 Some slow your heart rate.
-Calcium channel blockers may work better for black and older people than do ACE inhibitors alone.
+Calcium channel blockers may work better for older people and people of African heritage than do ACE inhibitors alone.

 Grapefruit juice interacts with some calcium channel blockers, increasing blood levels of the medication and putting you at higher risk of side effects.
 Talk to your doctor or pharmacist if you're concerned about interactions.

 Additional medications sometimes used to treat high blood pressure

 If you're having trouble reaching your blood pressure goal with combinations of the above medications, your doctor may prescribe:

 - Alpha blockers.
 These medications reduce nerve impulses to blood vessels, reducing the effects of natural chemicals that narrow blood vessels.
 Alpha blockers include doxazosin (Cardura), prazosin (Minipress) and others.

 - Alpha-beta blockers.
 In addition to reducing nerve impulses to blood vessels, alpha-beta blockers slow the heartbeat to reduce the amount of blood that must be pumped through the vessels.
 Alpha-beta blockers include carvedilol (Coreg) and labetalol (Trandate).